 The 10 Best Induction Pan Sets

 This wiki has been updated 36 times since it was first published in May of 2016.
 Induction stovetops are among the more interesting culinary developments of the last century, because they use electricity and magnetism rather than open flames.
 This makes for very safe, consistent, and efficient cooking, but you'll need the right pans for the process to work properly.
 One of these cookware sets will fit the bill nicely, even if you don't want to spend a lot.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes